TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

  #=> ["Sharon", "Leo", "Lelia", "Arun"]
 ~~~

-You just cut down what was previously a 8 line program to 2 lines! amazing! imagine all the time you'll save sorting your invite lists out.
+You just cut down what was previously a 8 line program to 2 lines.
+Amazing!
+Imagine all the time you'll save sorting your invite lists out.

-Enumerables are a set of convince methods built into Ruby that you can use on collections.
-There are some iteration patterns that you'll find yourself doing again and again such as transforming, searching and selecting subsets of elements in your collections.
+Enumerables are a set of convenient methods built into Ruby that you can use on collections.
+There are some iteration patterns that you'll find yourself doing again and again such as transforming, searching, and selecting subsets of elements in your collections.
 Enumerables were designed to make implementing these iteration patterns much, much easier.

 We will run through the enumerable methods that you will most commonly use and see out in the wild.
 This is certainly not an exhaustive list, so be sure to have a look at the [Ruby docs](https://ruby-doc.org/core-2.6/) to see what else Enumerable offers.